 "Life Line Workshops are where silence breaks, understanding begins, and parents learn what to do next."

-They're distracted in meetings.
+When a teenager is struggling, parents carry that weight into every meeting, every deadline, every interaction.
+They're distracted.
 They're googling symptoms at their desk.
 They're lying awake at 3 a.m. wondering if they're overreacting or missing something critical.

 The Gap